lubanrb/genesis/README.md

 ## Genesis Configurations

-Please refer to [Genesis config file](genesis.conf) for detail Genesis configurations.
-Also, if custom options are needed, you can use it as a config file template.
+Please refer to [Simple Genesis config file](genesis.simple.conf) or [Genesis config file](genesis.complete.conf) for Genesis configuration reference.
+Also, if custom options are needed, you can use them as config file templates.
 Feel free to uncomment and customize the options that you need.